Project Development Specification: How To Write the Right One

 Terms, Abbreviations, and Definitions

 The terms used in the text are defined at the beginning of the document.
-These can be IT concepts (element names, development environments, programming languages, and technical definitions), as well as words and designations from the area for which the IT solution is intended.
+These can include IT concepts: element names, development environments, programming languages, and technical definitions; as well as words and definitions related to its subject area or industry.

 Product Summary

-This paragraph also contains information about the objectives of the project: it can be developing a turnkey solution, participating in a separate stage (for example, working on software for a finished hardware platform), or improving an existing product.
+This paragraph also contains project goals, for example, developing a turnkey solution, delivering a certain project stage (for example, creating software for a finished hardware platform), or improving an existing product.

-Goals must be specific and clear so that the final product meets the requirements and is helpful to the customer.
+Project goals must be specific and clear so that the proposed solution meets the performance metrics.

 Project Requirements